tedinski/talks/SLE-2017/slides.md

 ## Non-interference through verification

 - Extensions come with properties
+    - $P(t) = t.tainted \iff \text{``$t$ contains a $taint$ node"}$
-- Ensure these properties are preseved under composition
+- Ensure these properties are preseved under composition with other extensions
-- In a sense, composable proofs
+- In a sense, modular and composable proofs
+- To achieve this, we must constrain extensions slightly

 \vspace{1pt}

 - Tricky: proofs *and* specifications become incomplete

-## Coherence
+## A coherent property

 $$P(t) \iff P(t.forward)$$

-- Tool to complete specifications
+- To start with, this allows us to complete specifications

 ## Non-interference

-1. All properties are coherent.
+1. All properties must be coherent.
-2. All coherent properties are preserved.
+2. Extensions must preserve all coherent properties.

 ## So what went wrong?